 - Increased operational efficiency

 Raiffeisen Bank’s complex and dynamic business lending processes required the development of parallel workflows.
 However, their former LMS solution was outdated and could not support this.
 It lacked flexibility in terms of process automation and was mainly utilized as a data aggregation tool.
 The system didn’t provide process transparency that was crucial for stakeholders.
 Limited integration with other interfaces deprived employees of a single source of truth.
 They had to check multiple systems before moving forward with loan applications, and they could not track stages.

 The time-consuming approval process was negatively influencing productivity and customer experience.
 Driven by the goal to stay on top of the game when it comes to technology and ensure customer satisfaction, RBAL kicked off a search for a new solution.
 The company required a tool that would streamline the loan management process, and ensure transparency while making the best use of information flows and data input.
-A pre-set of tools, ease of process configuration, low‑code/no‑code capabilities, and wide integration options facilitated selecting the Creatio no‑code platform to automate workflows and CRM with maximum degree of freedom.
+A pre-set tools, ease of process configuration, low-code/no-code capabilities, and wide integration options facilitated selecting the Creatio no‑code platform to automate workflows and CRM with maximum degree of freedom.

 Managing loans has never been simpler